 Students in the Class of 2019 or earlier who transferred into a Washington public school from another state or an in-state, non-public school setting after the administration of the statewide Smarter Balanced or WA-AIM assessments will still be eligible to access Graduation Alternatives.
-More information can be found on the OSPI website.
+This waiver is also an option that should be considered to reduce the academic and emotional stress for students coming from military families.
+More information can be found on the OSPI Military Children webpage.